Tommy Thompson (quarterback)

-Thomas Pryor Thompson (August 15, 1916 – April 22, 1989) was an American professional football quarterback in the National Football League (NFL) and Canadian Football League (CFL).
+Thomas Pryor Thompson (August 15, 1916 – April 22, 1989) was an American professional football player who was a quarterback in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Tulsa Golden Hurricane.

 Early life and education

 Born in Hutchinson, Kansas, Thompson graduated from R. L. Paschal High School in Fort Worth, Texas, and played college football at the University of Tulsa.
 He was blind in one eye, from a childhood incident, but nevertheless served in the U.S. Army for two years during World War II, which put his professional career on hold.

 Professional career

 While stats for Thompson's career in terms of wins and losses were not officially measured until his last year in 1950, he is reported to have made 46 starts with 99 total game appearances.

-After a forgettable season to start his career in 1940 with Pittsburgh, he ended up playing with cross-town team Philadelphia.
+After a forgettable season to start his career in 1940 with Pittsburgh, he ended up playing with in-state rival Philadelphia.
 The first two seasons spent with Philadelphia were miserable, as the Eagles won two games each, while he was an off-and-on starter.
 Upon his return to the Eagles in 1945, the fortunes of the team had improved, as they won at least six games and finished at least third in each year, buoyed by Thompson and Steve Van Buren (starting play with the team in 1944), who would eventually be named to the Pro Football Hall of Fame.

 In the three-year run for the Eagles to three straight NFL championship appearances from 1947 to 1949, Thompson would throw for 57 total touchdowns while Van Buren would run for 34 touchdowns.